 This section describes the REST binding of the SMP interface.

-The use of HTTP
+The use of HTTPS

-A service implementing the REST binding MUST set the HTTP Content-Type header, and give it a value of text/xml or application/xml.
-A service implementing the REST profile MUST NOT use TLS (Transport Layer Security) or SSL (Secure Sockets Layer).
-An instance of the BUSDOX infrastructure MAY set restrictions on what ports are allowed.
+A service implementing the REST binding MUST set the HTTP Content-Type header and give it a value of text/xml or application/xml.
+A service implementing the REST profile MUST use TLS (Transport Layer Security) and MUST be operated on port 443.

-An implementation of the SMP might choose to manage resources through the HTTP POST, PUT and DELETE verbs.
-It is however up to each implementation to choose how to manage records, and use of HTTP POST, PUT and DELETE is not mandated or regulated by this specification.

 HTTP GET operations MUST return the following HTTP status codes: